 Stewart Butterfield a Canadian entrepreneur developed a cloud-based team communication tool in 2013 and currently is the CEO.
 Slack was originally meant to be an inner communication tool at Butterfield’s diminutive company named Tiny Speck, but as his team urbanized the now-defunct online game Glitch.
 But by the middle of 2015, Slack had become a tech and media favorite for its ease of use and different fun in-app features.

 It works by contributing communication over topic-based “channels” in the figure of internet transmit chat that allows collaborators to tag each other in conversations, you can even ‘star’ responses, and even share files in the thread of a chat.
 It also offers to create confidential groups and provide them with direct message formats, as well as ecstatic features like GIF-generating using a simple keyword text command that pulls content from another playful company, Giphy, into the chat.

 In 2017, Slack moved more rapidly to its dream of killing office email with the launch of Community Grid, a version of its community messaging platform that offers split spaces for different teams and team members, along with cross-company channels and an amalgamated directory.
 Slack has thrived where other different collaboration software have failed by making company communication not just easy, but amusing.

 Its gracefully designed chat rooms and perceptive interface allow for instant team communication, essentially eradicating the need for email chains.
-Slack has become a competitor by introducing other shared Channels by connecting teams from different organizations in order to collaborate.
+Slack has become a competitor by introducing other shared Channels by connecting teams from different organizations to collaborate.

 Slack’s annual recurring revenue has astonishingly reached more than $200 million, with over 9 million weekly active users (2 million paid).
 Slack’s mounting popularity as the effective tool of choice has attracted $750 million in enterprise capital funding, which includes a Series G round of $250 million in October 2017.